Connect to DSE with the Cassandra Spark connector

 spark.dse.continuousPagingEnabled false

-3. Launch spark-shell from the root directory of your Spark installation.
+3. Launch spark-shell from the root directory of your Spark installation:

-bin/spark-shell --packages com.datastax.spark:spark-cassandra-connector_SCALA_VERSION:SCC_VERSION
+$ bin/spark-shell --packages com.datastax.spark:spark-cassandra-connector_SCALA_VERSION:CONNECTOR_VERSION

 Result